 Obviously marketing won't work when the product is inferior, but her wine is among the wines of Italy allowed to show on the label the designation DOCG, for Denominazione di Origine Controllato e garantita (Denomination of Origin Controlled and Guaranteed).
 "To get our DOCG took twenty years altogether," she says.
 "First the planting of the vines, and after two years inspectors came to see our vineyards.
-They approved, but then it took another five years before we were actually producing the wine, and five more after that before we could open the first bottle-ten in all.
-I was literally terrified that it would taste terrible!"
-It did not, fortunately-particularly since at the moment no more DOCG authentications are available.
+They approved, but then it took another five years before we were actually producing the

-Source URL: http://newsite.iitaly.org/magazine/focus/op-eds/article/italian-wines-rosy-picture
+Source URL: http://newsite.iitaly.org/magazine/focus/life-people/article/italian-wines-rosy-picture